redis/redis-doc/commands/lrange.md

-Returns the specified elements of the list stored at `key`.
+Returns the specified elements of the list stored at _key_.
-The offsets `start` and `stop` are zero-based indexes, with `0` being the first element of the list (the head of the list), `1` being the next element and so on.
+The offsets _start_ and _stop_ are zero-based indexes, with `0` being the first element of the list (the head of the list), `1` being the next element and so on.

 These offsets can also be negative numbers indicating offsets starting at the end of the list.
-For example, `-1` is the last element of the list, `-2` the penultimate, and so on.
+For example, `-1` is the last element of the list, `-2` is the penultimate, and so on.

 ## Consistency with range functions in various programming languages